 - Ensure that the font, font size, spacing, margins, alignment, and style remain uniform throughout your resume to maintain a cohesive look.

-11. Use Bullet Points For Easy Scanning
+11. Use Bullet Points for Easy Scanning

 - Use bullet points to organize information in a concise and easy-to-read format because they guide the reader’s attention to essential details, ultimately increasing the chances of your resume standing out.